MicrosoftDocs/dataexplorer-docs/data-explorer/tools-integrations-overview.md

 ### Query open source repositories

-The following open source repositories contain the source code for the Kusto Query Lanuguage (KQL) parser and editor:
+The following open source repositories contain the source code for the Kusto Query Language (KQL) parser and editor:

 * [Kusto Query Language parser](https://github.com/microsoft/Kusto-Query-Language) - A .NET core repository for the Kusto Query Language parser and semantic tree.
 * [Kusto Query Language setup and usage for the Monaco editor](./kusto/api/monaco/monaco-kusto.md) - The Kusto Query Language editor that can be embedded in web and electron based applications.